ResearchObject/packaging_data_with_ro-crate/episodes/02-folder-as-crate-root.md

 ---
-title: "Turning a folder into an RO-Crate"
+title: Turning a folder into an RO-Crate
 teaching: 4
 exercises: 3
 ---